anagha-google/lakehouse-solutions-build/README.md

 <hr>

 ## Authors
-This repository and content is maintained by the Google AI Ready Data Cloud Solution Architect team.
+This repository and content is maintained by the Google Agentic Data Cloud Solution Architect team.

 | # | Contributor  | Role |
 | -- | :-- |  :--- |